Book an Appointment

 Life expectancy after a mini-stroke (TIA) depends on managing risk factors like hypertension, diabetes, and high cholesterol, as it significantly increases the risk of a future stroke.With timely medical intervention and comprehensive rehabilitation, many stroke survivors can regain some or most of their lost functions.
 However, the risk of another stroke remains high within the first few months, making early treatment crucial for improving long-term outcomes.

-Life after a stroke can be very challenging, but with the proper support and rehabilitation, one can overcome the obstacles and rebuild a life.
 Whether one is focused on regaining mobility, learning to do the things of daily routine once again, or coping with emotional struggles, the road to recovery is highly personal yet full of hope.
-By being informed, seeking early treatment and embracing rehabilitation, stroke survivors can look forward to a future full of possibilities.

 Are you looking for effective stroke treatment in Bangalore?
 Walk Again Rehab offers a team of experienced therapists and cutting-edge facilities to support your recovery journey.
 Call us today to learn more.